Ensono/amido.github.io/docs/getting_started_dev_java.md

 ## USING THE SCAFFOLDING CLI TO CREATE JAVA SPRINGBOOT PROJECT TEMPLATE

-This templates out a fully-functional and deployable project, in a variety of flavours.
-It includes tests (unit, integration), and infrastructure and deployment definitions.
+This will template out a fully-functional and deployable project, in a variety of flavours.
+It includes tests (unit, integration), together with infrastructure and deployment definitions.
-All from your CLI.
+All by running from your CLI.

 We use npx to execute and create the [template-cli](https://www.npmjs.com/package/@amidostacks/scaffolding-cli)